 What Is Microblading, Actually?

 Permanent Makeup is a form of cosmetic tattooing, also known as micropigmentation.
-It has been around since at least the 20th century, but maybe even longer There’s even evidence that Queen Cleopatra of ancient Egypt had cosmetic tattooing!
-It is a cosmetic technique where pigment is inserted into the skin to resemble makeup.
-It is typically achieved using a machine or manual hand tool to create permanent enhancements to the eyebrows, eyes, lips, and body.
+It has been around since at least the 20th century, but maybe even longer.
+There is even evidence that Queen Cleopatra of ancient Egypt had cosmetic tattooing!
+Permanent makeup is a cosmetic technique where pigment is inserted into the skin to resemble makeup.
+It is typically achieved using a machine, or manual hand tool to create permanent enhancements to the eyebrows, eyes, lips, and body.

-Microblading is a technique of cosmetic tattooing performed specifically on the eyebrows.
-Like earlier methods of cosmetic tattooing, it is done by manually depositing pigment into the second layer of the skin (dermis) with organic pigments.
-But what makes it truly unique is the hand tool used.
-The unique formation of needles allows the artist to create the look of real eyebrow hairs by tattooing very fine hair-like strokes in the skin.
+Microblading is a type of cosmetic tattooing performed specifically on the eyebrows.
+Like earlier methods of cosmetic tattooing, it is performed by manually depositing pigment into the second layer of the skin (dermis) using organic pigments.
+What makes Microblading truly unique is the hand tool used.
+The unique formation of needles allows the artist to create the look of real eyebrow hairs by tattooing very fine, hair-like strokes on the skin.

 Do you have to shave off your eyebrows to get it done?

 No!
-Microblading is done to enhance what you already have to make the eyebrows look as natural as possible.
-Microblading is a great solution for people who have over-plucked their eyebrows, or who have naturally very thin/light eyebrows and want to accentuate the look of eyebrows on their face.
-It is not necessary, nor recommended to get rid of any natural hair he or she may already have.
+Microblading is done to enhance what you already have, and is a revolutionary way to create fuller brows that look as natural as possible.
+Microblading is a great solution for people who have over-plucked their eyebrows, or who have naturally thin/light eyebrows.
+It is not necessary, nor recommended, to get rid of any natural hair the client may already have.

-No. Microblading itself will not cause scarring.
+No, Microblading itself will not cause scarring.
 What can cause scarring after a microblading procedure is picking at the healing skin.
-This is why it is extremely important to make sure your client knows to NOT pick at any scabs or flaking skin after they have had a microblading procedure.
-Picking could result in the loss of pigment as well as scarring.
+This is why it is extremely important to make sure the client knows never to pick at any scabs or flaking skin after they have had a microblading procedure.
+Picking could result in the loss of pigment, as well as scarring.

 How Much Does Microblading Cost?